 I used to spend childhood summers there and always remember the Estadio Bernabeo where Real Madrid play.
 If yo are there when is a match is on, definitely go to that, otherwise take a saunter to it and if they allow people in for a look around in the off-season, that would be a treat.

 If it is hot, and you fancy a swim and a day out with the locals, look at the municipal pool clubs that team with locals.
 Pack towels, empanadas, chorizo, fresh bread, tortilla espanola; enjoy your picnic lunch with a sangria that most places serve in their refreshments stands/comedores and you're golden! here's a list to start with, I went to Casa de Campo as a child:

-El Escorial is also well worth the trip just outside of Madrid. over 7 years ago
+El Escorial is also well worth the trip just outside of Madrid. about 8 years ago